signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="HighCapacity"></a>
 ## High Capacity

-The [High Capacity Multithreaded Operation](https://github.com/signalogic/SigSRF_SDK#user-content-multithreaded) section on the SigSRF SDK page has basic information on mediaMin high capacity, including an example htop measurement screen capture.
-More detailed information is given here.
+The [High Capacity Multithreaded Operation](https://github.com/signalogic/SigSRF_SDK#user-content-multithreaded) section on the SigSRF SDK page has basic information on SigSRF high capacity, including an example htop measurement screen capture.
+More detailed information, specific for mediaTest and mediaMin, is given here.

 In the htop screen cap on the SigSRF SDK page: